Jump to Class Details: Please read the Cancellation Policy before you register

 working with Mitsuro email: zeiss.mitsuro.hikime@gmail.com

-April 28, 2024- three spots left
+April 28, 2024- FULL

 Mitsuro-hikime: A Wax Technique for Casting